GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### What is programming?
-Some people call it a science, some people call it an art, some people call it a skill.
-I think it has aspects of all three.
+> ### Programming is similar to a game of golf.
+The point is not getting the ball in the hole but how many strokes it takes.
 >
-> ~ *Charles Simonyi*
+> ~ *Harlan Mills*

 ---
 ## 🏎 Quick Facts